chiefley/blog-v3/wordpress/sites/applefinch/css/applefinch-css-strategy.md

 - Use wrapper classes (e.g., `.optimized-weasel-wrapper`).
 - Rely on `--af-*` variables for palette & typography.
 - Automatically respond to Dark Mode via variable swaps.

+### React App Assumptions

+#### Token contract
+React apps must treat the WordPress theme as the “source of truth” for palette:

+- Do not hard-code colors in JS.
+- Read colors from `--af-*` variables (either on `body` or the app wrapper).
+- Prefer stable “global” tokens (`--af-surface`, `--af-text-main`, etc.) and use component tokens (`--af-weasel-*`) only for app-specific accents.

+#### Dark mode detection
+React apps should not need to “know about Darkify” beyond this:

+- Dark mode is expressed via **different CSS variable values**.
+- If the app caches colors at mount time (common in canvas apps), it must re-read variables and redraw when Darkify toggles.
+A simple trigger is a `MutationObserver` watching class changes on `<html>`/`<body>`.

+#### Canvas rendering rule of thumb
+Canvas does not inherit styling, so you must explicitly:

+- Clear and paint the background each redraw, using a token-derived background color.
+- Keep stroke/text colors token-driven.

+This prevents the “light strokes on white canvas” failure mode when only some tokens flip.

 ---